 Shoes

-OK, I’m never keen on white shoes, except for the bride at a wedding, and even then I’d probably prefer silver or a very light gold, rather than bright white.
+OK, I’m never keen on white shoes, except for the bride at a wedding, and even then I’d probably prefer silver or very light gold, rather than bright white.

 Why no white shoes?
 Unless you have lovely little pixie feet, it makes them appear bigger than they are.
 There are plenty of other light coloured shoe options that will draw less attention and make your legs look longer, and go with your light coloured outfits than white.
-Nude, beige, matte gold or silver all fulfill this requirement.
+Nude, beige, matte gold or silver all fulfil this requirement.

 Light Blondes can get away with white shoes as they relate to their hair.
-But still there are many other light coloured shoe options that you can try.
+But still, there are many other light coloured shoe options that you can try.

 Skirts or Dresses